Sèvres syndrome

-The Sèvres syndrome (Sevr sendromu) refers to a popular belief in Turkey that dangerous internal and external enemies, especially the West, are "conspiring to weaken and carve up the Turkish Republic".
+The Sèvres syndrome (Sevr sendromu), also referred to as Sèvres paranoia, refers to a popular belief in Turkey that dangerous internal and external enemies, especially the West, are "conspiring to weaken and carve up the Turkish Republic".
 The term originates from the Treaty of Sèvres of the 1920s, which partitioned the Ottoman Empire among Armenia, Greece, the United Kingdom, France, and Italy, leaving a small unaffected area around Ankara under Turkish rule; however, it was never implemented since it was left unratified by the Ottoman Parliament and due to Turkish victory on all fronts during the subsequent Turkish War of Independence.
 Turkish historian Taner Akçam describes this attitude as an ongoing perception that "there are forces which continually seek to disperse and destroy us, and it is necessary to defend the state against this danger".
+These forces were often identified within the country as ethnic or religious minorities – such as the Dönmeh – working as agents of foreign powers and attempting to hold back Turkey's rise.

 This belief is often described as a conspiracy theory, and has been likened to fostering a siege mentality among certain members of Turkish society.
 According to a 2003 OSAF research, 43% of Turks believe that reforms of European Union is just a different version of the Ottoman capitulations.

 Overview

 Danish political scientist Dietrich Jung describes the terms as "the perception of being encircled by enemies attempting the destruction of the Turkish state", and asserts that it remains a significant determinant of Turkish foreign policy.
-The term has been used in the scope of the Kurdish conflict in Turkey, accession of Turkey to the European Union and the recognition of the Armenian Genocide.
+The term has been used in the scope of the Kurdish conflict in Turkey, accession of Turkey to the European Union and the recognition of the Armenian genocide.
 Historian Nick Danforth wrote in 2015 that "Sèvres has been largely forgotten in the West, but it has a potent legacy in Turkey, where it has helped fuel a form of nationalist paranoia some scholars have called the 'Sèvres syndrome.